easyCZ/memcached-vs-redis/dissertation/5_memcached.md

 (Diagram to illustrate deployments here?)

 To illustrate the importance and also the size of a memcached deployment, a workload charasterization from Facebook will be used [7].
+Figure below illustrates the throughput observed in a Facebook pools deployed over the course of 7 days.
+We can observe that the total number of requests is close to 1.26 trillion requests over 7 days, this is on average 2.08 million requests a second.
+The volume itself is large, however, considering Facebook has 1.44 billion active monthly users [8], however, it does demonstrate the scale at which Facebook utilizes memcached and the impact memcached has on ability to scale and handle traffic at Facebook.

 ![Facebook Pools Operations](./res/5_facebook_pool_ops.png)